When a Close Friend Dies

 • Do something specific in memory of your friend.
 Donate to their favorite charity or volunteer in an organization that was important to them.

-• Plan or participate in a special memorial service for the deceased for their other friends and family and relatives and loved ones.
+• Plan or participate in a special memorial service for the deceased for their other friends, family, relatives, and loved ones.

 • Make a memory book to show or give to those who would like to have one.